mountain lion crouched among grass at emerald park

 • Fun Facts

-Female Mountain lions usually, give birth to offspring every two years.
-Females signal to the male, to indicate when she is ready to breed, by calling out and scent marking.
-Females have 1 to 6 young, new-borns have spots to help them blend into their environment.
+Female mountain lions usually give birth to offspring every two years.
+Females signal to the male to indicate when she is ready to breed, by calling out and scent marking.
+Females have 1 to 6 young.
+New-borns have spots to help them blend into their environment.